TermuxTweaks/TermuxNanoMiner/README.md

 # TermuxNanoMiner

-Welcome to the TermuxLazyMiner project!
+Welcome to the TermuxNanoMiner project!
 This script, designed for use within Termux, automates the setup and launch of Nano mining using XMRig inside of Termux.
 With a focus on simplicity and usability, TermuxNanoMiner is the perfect tool for beginners to get started with mobile mining.

 ## Getting Started